le-jzr/spl/README.md

 in INT7 encoding, not including the length of the INT7 length itself, but including any control bytes.
 For objects of type BLOB or INTEGER, this length-prefix is mandatory.
-After the length, one control byte identifies the type of the object, followed by object data, as described bellow.
+After the length, object identification and data follows, as described bellow.

  * STRING:
 	A byte in range `0x80`--`0xEF`, or a byte of value `0xFC`.